mimir-org/documents/docs/Mimir/status.md

     - Terminal connections.
     - Navbar menu.
     - Project creation (instantiation of the constructor is hardcoded).
-- Mimir backend is also in a transitional state.
+- Mimir server is also in a transitional state.
 Where a lot of code is commented out as it breaks with the new IMF model.

-In order to continue the development of Mimir as of now, the team suggest the new contributor to start with connecting frontend to backend properly before moving on to implementation of functionality.
+In order to continue the development of Mimir as of now, the team suggest the new contributor to start with connecting client to server properly before moving on to implementation of functionality.
 Saving of project has been started on but not finished.